Tour Operator: Ancon Expeditions

 Day 6: Salt Creek Village, Bastimentos Marine National Park

-After the hike, we enjoy a visit to the indigenous community and a chance to purchase handicrafts such as painted woodcarvings and Ngobe handbags, followed by lunch.
-In the afternoon, we will snorkel among mangroves and coral reefs, searching for numerous fish species, as well as dynamic and brightly colored sea fans, sponges and brittle starfish.
-Night at Bocas Inn (B,L,D).
+An older tract of rainforest has tall trees that provide life to birds such as the Three-wattled Bellbird and Green-breasted Mango.
+A nearby lagoon is home to Spectacled Cayman and Slider Turtle.
+On the ground you will look for the tiny endemic poison dart frog Oophaga pumilio.
+After the hike, you enjoy a visit to the indigenous community and a chance to purchase handicrafts such as painted woodcarvings and Ngobe handbags, followed by lunch.
+In the afternoon, you will snorkel among mangroves and coral reefs, searching for numerous fish species, as well as dynamic and brightly colored sea fans, sponges and brittle starfish.

 Day 7: Boca del Drago, Panama City